 Ensure your antivirus/anti-malware software is not preventing the game from running.

 Windows 7 users: Some Windows 7 users reported that having single core affinity enabled through the Widescreen Fix prevents the game from running.
-Running the game on a single core fixes the sound glitches/looping that is prevalent throughout the game.
+Running the game on a single core fixes the sound glitches/looping that is otherwise prevalent throughout the game.
 You can disable single core affinity in the SilentHill2.WidescreenFix.ini file.
 You will then need to manually enable single core affinity each time you launch the game via the Task Manager.